Aberdeen Nomads RFC: Disbanding of the club

 The club were still playing rugby up to the start of the Second World War.
 In 1939 they entered a team into the Highland Sevens tournament.

 They were named as favourites for the competition.
 They had Donny Innes, the Scotland international player, as captain.
 A. R. Taylor played on the wing in the trial match at the 1939 New Year; G. H. Henderson and E. H. Still were the half-back pairing.
 Their forwards were named as: H. R. Craig and J. S. McLachlan, both North of Scotland District players, and G. M. Lawrence, who was noted as fast and fit.

 The Nomads were knocked out at the first round by Watsonians, who stifled the Nomads forwards and did not allow the Nomads back into the match.
 Watsonians went on to lift the Lauder Cup.

 Notwithstanding the talent evidently around Aberdeen at the time, it seems - like a number of clubs - that it could not survive the impact of the Second World War.
 The 1938–39 season has the last reports of the rugby club.

 Notable players

 Scotland internationalists

 The following former Aberdeen Nomads players have represented Scotland at full international level.

 North of Scotland District

 The following former Aberdeen Nomads players have represented North of Scotland District at provincial level.

+SRU presidents

+Former Aberdeen Nomads players have been President of the SRU: